Yosemite, finally!

 Looking over the edge at the top of Vernal Fall in Yosemite National Park

-After resting and snacking we began to loop back around, thinking the top of the fall was as high as we were going to ascend.
-But the trail continued upwards, eventually to an amazing view above Vernal Fall.
+After resting and snacking we began the loop back around, thinking that the top of the fall was as high as we were going to go.
+Oh, no—the trail continued upwards, eventually cresting at an amazing overlook, well above Vernal Fall.
 Look how tiny those people are!

 Vernal Fall from Clark Point